 The Board has to date selected a simple remuneration policy whereby only fees and statutory superannuation benefits are payable.
-The tables on page 15 and 16 of this report shows fees paid to Non-Executive Directors for the 2013 and 2014 financial years.
+The table on page 15 of this report shows fees paid to Non-Executive Directors for the 2014 and 2015 financial years.
 Non-Executive Directors do not participate in any share or performance rights plans.
 Non-Executive Directors are entitled to reimbursement of travel or other reasonable expenses incurred by them in the course of discharging their duties.

-(v) Executive KMP Remuneration and Link to Business Strategy
+v.
+Executive KMP Remuneration and Link to Business Strategy